seanreed1111/holiday-hackathon-1-ttp/README.md

 # Holiday Hackathon 2020

 The goal of this hackathon is to 'find something interesting' in the Amazon review data linked below and put together a short presentation using Google Slides, PowerPoint, or the presentation software of your choice.
-The presentation should have a absolute maximum of eight pages TOTAL including introduction and conclusion.
+The presentation should have a absolute maximum of eight pages TOTAL including title page, introduction, and conclusion.

 ## Link to hackathon data